Community Development

 For more information on Berridge Place, visit the Uptown Investment website.

-As the fiduciary of Central Park Neighborhood and Fairfield Village neighborhoods, CSVNP works to obtain grants that enrich the communities they work with in downtown Flint.
-Grants through the MSHDA NEP, Community Foundation of Greater Flint, Habitat for Humanity BRAND, and partnerships with the city have allowed CSVNP to assist in replacing sidewalks, painting and rehabbing houses, and upgrading streetlights to LED which makes our residents safer.
+As the fiduciary of downtown Flint neighborhoods, CSVNP works to obtain grants that enrich the communities they work with.
+Grants through the MSHDA NEP, Community Foundation of Greater Flint, Habitat for Humanity BRAND, McFarlan Charitable Foundation, and partnerships with the City of Flint have allowed CSVNP to assist in replacing sidewalks, painting and rehabbing houses, demolishing dilapidated houses and upgrading streetlights to LED which makes our residents safer and improves their quality of life.

-CSVNP pioneered the NICE initiative (Neighborhood Investment for Community Enhancement) in 2013, and is the area's most recognizable community development project.
-This program started in one of the oldest neighborhoods in the city; Central Park.
-Its proximity between Mott Community College and University of Michigan-Flint, and its connection to the Flint Cultural Center, make the stability of this neighborhood vital to the overall success of the area.
-The greatest accomplishment of the NICE initiative was converting the street lights to LED.
+CSVNP developed the NICE Initiative (Neighborhood Investment for Community Enhancement) in 2013, and the Paint Project is the area's most recognizable community development project.
+Central Park is one of the oldest neighborhoods in the city and its proximity between Mott Community College and University of Michigan-Flint, and its connection to the Flint Cultural Center, make the stability of this neighborhood vital to the overall success of the area.
+The first accomplishment of the NICE Initiative was converting the streetlights to LED.
 Ensuring the safety and security of the area attracts homeowners, landlords, tenants, and college students.
+The second neighborhood to convert to LED streetlights was Fairfield Village.
+Today, the project is being replicated throughout the city.

-CSVNP pioneered the NICE initiative (Neighborhood Investment for Community Enhancement) in 2013, and is the area's most recognizable community development project.
-This program started in one of the oldest neighborhoods in the city; Central Park.
-Its proximity between Mott Community College and University of Michigan-Flint, and its connection to the Flint Cultural Center, make the stability of this neighborhood vital to the overall success of the area.
-The greatest accomplishment of the NICE initiative was converting the street lights to LED.
+CSVNP developed the NICE Initiative (Neighborhood Investment for Community Enhancement) in 2013, and the Paint Project is the area's most recognizable community development project.
+Central Park is one of the oldest neighborhoods in the city and its proximity between Mott Community College and University of Michigan-Flint, and its connection to the Flint Cultural Center, make the stability of this neighborhood vital to the overall success of the area.
+The first accomplishment of the NICE Initiative was converting the streetlights to LED.
 Ensuring the safety and security of the area attracts homeowners, landlords, tenants, and college students.
+The second neighborhood to convert to LED streetlights was Fairfield Village.
+Today, the project is being replicated throughout the city.